-The HPI is a monthly release that contains figures for mix-adjusted average house prices and house price indices for the UK, its constituent countries, the regions of England and local authority districts.
-The index is calculated using the LR Price Paid data.
-The HPSSAs and the House Price Index (HPI) follow similar trends, but the HPI is a mix adjusted index, which means it is weighted to reflect the actual mix of dwellings in the housing stock.
+The HPSSAs and the HPI follow similar trends, but the HPI is a mix-adjusted index, which means it is weighted to reflect the actual mix of dwellings in the housing stock.
 This HPI methodology is specifically designed to reflect market values, while the HPSSAs report average transactional values and are therefore particularly useful when identifying the actual change in sold properties rather than the change in the value of the overall housing stock.

-Registers of Scotland record all the property transactions in Scotland.
-It produces monthly average house prices based on arithmetic means of these transactions, which is published as the Quarterly House Price Statistics in the second month after the period to which the figures refer to.
+Registers of Scotland records all the property transactions in Scotland.
+It produces monthly average house prices based on arithmetic means of these transactions, which is published as the Quarterly house price statistics in the second month after the period to which the figures refer to.

 Northern Ireland Residential Property Price Index

 The Land and Property Services assisted by the Northern Ireland Statistics and Research Agency publish a quarterly Residential Property Prices Index (RPPI) for Northern Ireland.
-The index measures change in the price of residential property sales recorded by HM Revenue & Customs.
-This statistic was first published in quarter one of 2012.
+The index measures change in the price of residential property sales recorded by HM Revenue and Customs.
+This statistic was first published in Quarter 1 (Jan to Mar) 2012.

 Halifax House Price Index and Nationwide House Price Index

 The mean is the value determined by adding the values of all transactions for an area together and dividing it by the number of transactions that took place in that area.
-It is useful for comparing with the median to give an indication of the distribution of house prices in an area and assessing what affect extremely high value transactions have on this distribution.
+It is useful for comparing with the median to give an indication of the distribution of house prices in an area and assessing what effect extremely high-value transactions have on this distribution.
 However, the median is the most appropriate measure of average house price.

-The lower quartile is the value determined by putting all the house sales for a given year, area and type in order of price and then selecting the price of the house sale which falls three quarters of the way down the list, such that 75% of transactions lie above and 25% lie below that value.
-These are particularly useful for assessing housing affordability when viewed alongside average and lower quartile income for given areas.
+The lower quartile is the value determined by putting all the house sales for a given year, area and type in order of price and then selecting the price of the house sale that falls three-quarters of the way down the list, such that 75% of transactions lie above and 25% lie below that value.
+These are particularly useful for assessing housing affordability when viewed alongside average and lower-quartile income for given areas.

-The tenth percentile is the value determined by putting all the house sales, for a given year, area and type, in order of price and then selecting the price of the house sale which falls nine-tenths of the way down the list, such that 90% of transactions lie above and 10% lie below that value.
-These give an idea of the prices paid for the very cheapest housing in a given area and helps determine housing affordability for those on particularly low income.
+The 10th percentile is the value determined by putting all the house sales, for a given year, area and type, in order of price and then selecting the price of the house sale that falls nine-tenths of the way down the list, such that 90% of transactions lie above and 10% lie below that value.
+These give an idea of the prices paid for the very cheapest housing in a given area and help determine housing affordability for those on a particularly low income.

 A transaction occurs when a change of freeholder or leaseholder takes place regardless of the amount of money involved.
-Similarly, an exchange of properties would be classed as 2 transactions.
-The transaction covers both the property and the land on which it stands; this could be extensive, but operational farms and other commercial properties are excluded from the LR Price Paid data.
-Other exclusions are described on page 3 of this document.
+Similarly, an exchange of properties would be classed as two transactions.
+The transaction covers both the property and the land on which it stands; this could be extensive, but operational farms and other commercial properties are excluded from the Land Registry Price Paid Data.
+Other exclusions are described in Exclusions from the data in Section 5.